 A provision commonly known as the "third grade reading guarantee" aims to ensure that students are reading at grade level by the end of third grade.
-School districts and community schools must provide intervention services to students who are reading below grade level in first or second grade.
+School districts and community schools must provide intervention ærvices to students who are reading below grade level in first or second grade.
 They also must offer summer remediation to students who have not attained a proficient score on the third grade reading achievement test by the end of third grade.
 Furthermore, for students who score in the limited (or lowest) range on the test, each district or school must either: (1) promote the student to fourth grade if the student's principal and reading teacher agree, based upon other evaluations of the student's reading skills, that the student is academically prepared for fourth grade, (2) promote the student to fourth grade but provide intensive intervention services in that grade, or (3) retain the student in third grade.

-Previously, each student had three opportunities to take the third grade reading achievement test before the district or school had to decide whether to promote or retain the student.
-The test was administered (1) once before December 31, (2) once in the spring, and (3) once during the summer after remediation.
-The act eliminates the summer administration of the reading test, which was the only state test administered in summer.
-However, students who do not pass the test during the school year must still be offered remediation over the summer after third grade.
-Elimination of the summer test follows the General Assembly's 2005 decision to move the elementary achievement tests from mid-March to early May, beginning with the 2006-2007 school year.
+Currently, each student has three opportunities to take the third grade reading achievement test before the district or school must decide whether to promote or retain the student.
+The test is administered (1) once before December 31, (2) once in the spring, and (3) once during the summer after remediation.
+The bill eliminates the summer administration of the reading test.
+However, students who do not pass the test during the school year must still be offered remediation over the summer after third grade as under current law.

-Graduation testing requirements for students subject to the ninth grade tests
+Graduation testing requirements for students subject to the ninth grade proficiency tests